Potato purple top complex in the Andean Region

 The technological solution

-Experts from public agricultural research institutes in Ecuador, Peru, Colombia, and Chile propose to pool their resources to execute a research project aimed at strengthening knowledge in the diagnosis and management of CPMP, focusing on potato seed quality and pest management in farmers' fields.
-This will be achieved through the execution of three specific objectives: the first will involve conducting a regional diagnosis of the CPMP issue; the second will focus on optimizing protocols for the molecular detection of CPMP in seeds and developing management strategies for the disease in farmers' fields; finally, the third will promote the effective dissemination of knowledge generated about CPMP management.
+Experts from public agricultural research institutes in Ecuador, Peru, Colombia, and Chile propose to pool their resources to execute a research project aimed at strengthening knowledge in the diagnosis and management of PPTC, focusing on potato seed quality and pest management in farmers' fields.
+This will be achieved through the execution of three specific objectives: the first will involve conducting a regional diagnosis of the PPTC issue; the second will focus on optimizing protocols for the molecular detection of PPTC in seeds and developing management strategies for the disease in farmers' fields; finally, the third will promote the effective dissemination of knowledge generated about PPTC management.
 This project will involve the participation of the International Potato Center (CIP), the Inter-American Institute for Cooperation on Agriculture (IICA), phytosanitary control agencies and ministries of agriculture from the four countries, universities, educational institutes, and producers' associations.

 Results

 The project intervention is anticipated to reduce yield losses by an average of 25% among producers who adopt the proposed technologies.
-Additionally, it is expected to decrease pesticide expenditures for CPMP control by 15% to 20%.
+Additionally, it is expected to decrease pesticide expenditures for PPTC management by 15% to 20%.
 Furthermore, it is anticipated that 100% of laboratories within the phytosanitary control agencies of the respective countries will implement optimized protocols for detecting this disease.
 The incorporation of these analyses into the phytosanitary control system will result in a 25% reduction in losses for producers who use certified seed in each of the countries.

-It is estimated that the project intervention will reduce the use of high-impact insecticides for CPMP control by 50%.
+It is estimated that the project intervention will reduce the use of high-impact insecticides for PPTC control by 50%.
 Moreover, this reduction in pesticide use will be crucial for mitigating pesticide resistance in pest populations, a critical factor in sustainable pest management.

 Beneficiaries